OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

     - ISO/IEC 27004 – Information security management measurements)
     - ISO/IEC 27005 – Information security risk management

-  - The '27002 controls' mentioned throughout this document are listed in the Annex of 27001, and further detailed with practices in 27002.
-At the high abstraction level, the most relevant 27002 controls are:
+  - The '27002 controls' mentioned throughout this document are listed in the Annex of ISO 27001, and further detailed with practices in ISO 27002.
+At the high abstraction level, the most relevant ISO 27002 controls are:
-    - 27002 control 5.1 Policies for information security
+    - ISO 27002 control 5.1 Policies for information security
-    - 27002 control 5.10 Acceptable use of information and other associated assets
+    - ISO 27002 control 5.10 Acceptable use of information and other associated assets
-    - 27002 control 5.8 Information security in project management
+    - ISO 27002 control 5.8 Information security in project management
   - [OpenCRE on security program management](https://www.opencre.org/cre/261-010)
   - Risk analysis standards:
     - This document contains AI security threats and controls to facilitate risk analysis
     - See also [MITRE ATLAS framework for AI threats](https://atlas.mitre.org/)
     - ISO/IEC 27005 - as mentioned above.
-Gap: covers this control fully, with said particularity (as 27005 doesn't mention AI-specific threats)
+Gap: covers this control fully, with said particularity (as ISO 27005 doesn't mention AI-specific threats)
     - ISO/IEC 27563:2023 (AI use cases security & privacy) Discusses the impact of security and privacy in AI use cases and may serve as useful input to AI security risk analysis.
 The work bases its list of AI use cases on the 132 use cases belonging to 22 application domains in ISO/IEC TR 24030:2021, identifies 11 use cases with a maximum concern rating for security and 49 use cases with a maximum concern rating for privacy.
     - ISO/IEC 23894 (AI Risk management).
 Gap: covers this control fully - It refers to ISO/IEC 24028 (AI trustworthiness) for AI security threats.
 However,  ISO/IEC 24028 is not as comprehensive as AI Exchange (this document) or MITRE ATLAS as it is focused on risk management rather than threat enumeration.
     - ISO/IEC 5338 (AI lifecycle) covers the AI risk management process.
-Gap: same as 23894 above.
+Gap: same as ISO 23894 above.
     - [ETSI Method and pro forma for Threat, Vulnerability, Risk Analysis](https://www.etsi.org/deliver/etsi_ts/102100_102199/10216501/05.02.03_60/ts_10216501v050203p.pdf)
     - [NIST AI Risk Management Framework](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-1.pdf)
     - [OpenCRE on security risk analysis](https://www.opencre.org/cre/307-242)